Career Definition for a Linux Programmer

 Career and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for computer programmers in general are expected to decrease by an average rate of 8% nationwide between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for computer programmers in general are expected to decrease by a rate of 7% nationwide between 2016 and 2026.
 Those who are familiar with C++, Java, and other object-oriented languages may stand out in the job market.
-Computer programmers, including Linux programmers, made a median annual salary of $79,530 in 2015.
+Computer programmers, including Linux programmers, made a median annual salary of $84,280 in 2018.

 Alternative Career Options